afd/JavaTutorialQuestions/questions/2ffc.md

 where `E` is the generic type parameter.
 However, this does not work.
 Why?

-See the end of the sheet for a hint on how to solve this issue.
-(Also look at the source code given as part of \questionref{treenodes} below.)
+See below for a hint on how to solve this issue.
+(Also look at the source code given as part of [question 96df](96df.md).)

 As in Question 13 of Sheet 3, write a `Demo` class with a static method, `transferStacks`.
 However, this time `transferStacks` should be generic: given two generic stacks with the same type